2i2c-org/docs/admin/user-management/authentication-and-access.md

 ### GitHub Organizations and Teams

 Hub admins can control access to their hub by adding users to their GitHub Organization and Team.
-Hub admins require *Owner* permissions for their GitHub Organization in order to {ref}`invite non-members<manage-users:github-org>` to it (team maintainers or regular members do not have the power to invite non-members to GitHub Organizations).
+Hub admins require *Owner* permissions for their GitHub Organization in order to [invite non-members](#manage-users:github-org) to it (team maintainers or regular members do not have the power to invite non-members to GitHub Organizations).
 Inviting a user to the organization does not automatically grant the user access to a hub.
-A member of a GitHub Organization must be added to a {ref}`GitHub Team<manage-users:github-team>` associated with the hub in order to log into the hub with their GitHub credentials.
+A member of a GitHub Organization must be added to a [GitHub Team](#manage-users:github-team) associated with the hub in order to log into the hub with their GitHub credentials.

 #### First time setup